carterjfulcher/carterjfulcher/README.md

 I make financial software.
 Currently, I'm working on disrupting Bloomberg with a better, cheaper, and [web-based terminal](https://v3.godelnum.com):

-Previously I worked in the Asset Management space, where I wrote software that still directs over $1.9 Billion dolalrs.
+Previously I worked in asset management (ETFs), where I solo-developed software that directs over $1.9 Billion dollars.

 ### Open Source Contributions
 Below are some open source projects I've contributed to: